 Special category (sensitive) personal data: Health and disability information, medical assessments, religion, ethnic origin, criminal convictions (for certain programmes which involve contact with minors).

 Interaction details: Engagement with IT system, LearnOnline/Moodle activity and use of facilities such as the library.
 Texts, emails and hard copy correspondence.

 Online services: IP address, and other personal information when you visit the GMIT website – more information available on the GMIT Website Privacy & Cookies Policy

 Other personal information: Disciplinary information, image, voice (in lecture & proctoring recordings), CV, visa information (international students).

 You will be required to provide Next of Kin/Emergency Contact Details for use only in emergency situations.

 HOW WE OBTAIN YOUR PERSONAL DATA

 We process your personal data at various points in your relationship with GMIT.
 This information is provided by you, either directly or indirectly.
-It may also be provided by third parties like the CAO, PAC, SUSI, Department of Employment Affairs and Social Protection, etc.
+It may also be provided by third parties like the CAO, SOLAS, PAC, Springboard, SUSI, Department of Employment Affairs and Social Protection, INIS, etc.